IBM/LCN/README.md

 file format described above.

 ## LCN Exact Inference
 Given an LCN file and a query formula $\phi$, *marginal inference* means computing exact posterior lower and upper bounds on $P(\phi)$.
-An exact marginal inference algorithm is implemented by the `ExactInference` class (located in `lcn.inference.marginal` module) and can be used to compute the probability bounds on the query formula.
+An exact marginal inference algorithm is implemented by the `ExactInference` class (located in `lcn.inference.exact.marginal` module) and can be used to compute the probability bounds on the query formula.
 We give next a small example:

 ```
-import lcn.inference.marginal.ExactInference
+import lcn.inference.exact.marginal.ExactInference

 # Specify the LCN program
 file_name = "examples/asia.lcn"